 SEO Strategy for Jewellery Stores

-Since jewellery is one of the most competitive markets, it will take a good SEO strategy to steal market share from the Big 4.
-Let’s look at the SEO best practices that jewellery website owners can take action on for their sites.
+Since jewellery is one of the most competitive markets, a good SEO strategy is necessary to capture market share from the Big 4.
+Let’s examine the SEO best practices that jewellery website owners can implement on their sites.

 - Site Structure & Navigation